wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

 Next steps
 ----------

 Once the Wazuh environment is ready, Wazuh agents can be installed on every endpoint to be monitored.
 To install the Wazuh agents and start monitoring the endpoints, see the :ref:`Wazuh agent<installation_agents>` installation section.
-And if you need to install them offline, you can check the appropriate agent package to download for your monitored system in the :ref:`Packages list <packages>` section.
+If you need to install them offline, you can check the appropriate agent package to download for your monitored system in the :ref:`Packages list <packages>` section.